plone/training/mastering-plone/dexterity_2.rst

                     })
             return results

-The template does not need to be changed and the result in the browser did not change, either.
+The template does not need to be changed and the result in the browser did not change either.
 But when listing a large number of objects the site will now be faster since all the data you use comes from the catalog and the objects do not have to be loaded into memory.